mattbator/ts2019/calm_escript/calm_escript.rst

 What are the key things you should know about **Nutanix Calm**?

+- The task library allows commonly used operations to be written once and reused over and over again.
+As time goes on more objects will be integrated into the task library, from Nutanix-provided common tasks to entire service objects

+- Calm 2.7 introduced the HTTP task, allowing the most common use of Escript to be more easily implemented (sending API calls)

 - In addition to being able to use Bash and Powershell scripts, Nutanix Calm can use EScript, which is a sandboxed Python interpreter, to provide application lifecycle management.

 - EScript tasks are run directly within the Calm engine, rather than being executed on the remote machine.